denoland/std/.github/CONTRIBUTING.md

 1. The `lint:docs` task in the
    [`deno.json` file](https://github.com/denoland/deno_std/blob/main/deno.json).

-Once done, run `deno task lint:docs` to ensure all symbols documentation is complete.
+Once done, run `deno task lint:docs` which checks that documentation is complete in the given entry points.

 ### Module documentation